comorment/containers/usecases/gwas_demo.md

-                        file can be obtained by replacing .bed extension accordingly. supports '@' as a place holder for chromosome labels
+                        file can be obtained by replacing .bed extension accordingly. supports '@' as a place holder for chromosome labels --geno-fit-file GENO_FIT_FILE
-  --geno-fit GENO_FIT   genetic file to use in a first stage of mixed effect
-                        model.
-Expected to have the same set of individuals as --geno (this is NOT validated by the gwas.py script, and it is your responsibility to follow this assumption).
+                        genetic file to use in a first stage of mixed effect model.
+Expected to have the same set of individuals as --geno-file (this is NOT validated by the gwas.py script, and it is your responsibility to follow this assumption).
 Optional for standard association
                         analysis (e.g. if for plink's glm).
-The argument supports the same file types as the --geno argument.
+The argument supports the same file types as the --geno-file argument.
                         Noes not support '@' (because mixed effect tools typically expect a single file at the first stage.
   --fam FAM             an argument pointing to a plink's .fam file, use by
                         gwas.py script to pre-filter phenotype information
-                        (--pheno) with the set of individuals available in the genetic file (--geno / --geno-fit).
-Optional when either --geno or --geno-fit is in plink's format, otherwise required - but IID in this file must be consistent with identifiers of the genetic file.
+                        (--pheno) with the set of individuals available in the genetic file (--geno-file / --geno-fit-file).
+Optional when either --geno-file or --geno-fit-file is in plink's format, otherwise required - but IID in this file must be consistent with identifiers of the genetic file.
   --chr2use CHR2USE     Chromosome ids to use (e.g. 1,2,3 or 1-4,12,16-20).
-                        Used when '@' is present in --geno, and allows to specify for which chromosomes to run the association testing.
+                        Used when '@' is present in --geno-file, and allows to specify for which chromosomes to run the association testing.
   --pheno-file PHENO_FILE